 In a co-creating process at the Atlantic Ocean level, the Joint Marine Biotechnology Initiative for the Atlantic will contribute to the All-Atlantic Ocean Research Alliance ambition through the development of new and emerging technologies intended to improve human health.
 It will also promote the sustainable use of marine resources through marine biotechnology, and advanced technologies in aquaculture, food production, fisheries management, and environmental monitoring.
 It will also encourage new models for cooperation on a coordination and partnership-based approach to tackle scientific and societal challenges of the Atlantic Ocean.

-The Joint Marine Biotechnology Initiative for the Atlantic will undoubtedly benefit the following key common areas of interest under the All-Atlantic Ocean Research Alliance: i.
-Climate variability and ecosystem approaches; ii.
-Ocean observation, forecasting, and monitoring processes and systems; iii.
-Food security, fisheries management, aquaculture, and biodiversity; iv.
-Ocean’s technology; v.
-Effects of emerging pollutants and vi.
-Polar research.
+The Joint Marine Biotechnology Initiative for the Atlantic will undoubtedly benefit the following key common areas of interest under the All-Atlantic Ocean Research Alliance: Climate Variability, Ocean Observation, Ocean Resources, Ocean Technology, Emerging Pollutant, Polar Research.

 This Joint Pilot Action is led by the Federal University of Rio de Janeiro, based in Brazil.
 The participant countries of this Joint Pilot Action include several countries from both sides of the Atlantic: Argentina, Brazil, Cabo Verde, Denmark, Egypt, Germany, Ireland, Kenya, Morocco, Norway, Portugal, South Africa, Spain, United States of America.

 Researchers, entrepreneurs, private sector, investors, legislators, governmental bodies (local, regional, national and international level), Ministries, Research Foundations.